Start9Labs/documentation/source/contributing/services/makefile.rst

 *This file is optional*

-A Makefile serves as a convenience for building and for additional developer contributions to your project.
+A Makefile serves as a convenience for outlining the build.
+This helps streamline additional developer contributions to the project.
 Please reference the GNU `documentation <https://www.gnu.org/software/make/manual/html_node/Introduction.html>`_ for implementation details.

 An alternative to using ``make`` is to use the `nix <https://nixos.wiki/wiki/Nix>`_ specification.